What Is Phylum Protozoa? Classification, Characters, Example

 • The cytostome is in the middle abdomen.

 • The life cycle of a parasite or commensal is complex.
-Their life is completed in two hosts or nurturers.
+Two hosts or nurturers complete their lives.

 Example – Hyalophysa, Polyspira.